 Most people know that Cyber Monday is the online version of Black Friday and they both straddle the weekend after Thanksgiving.
 Cyber Monday was thought up by retailers who didn’t want their stores destroyed again on the Monday after Black Friday… no, that’s not exactly correct.
 “Cyber Monday was created to encourage people to shop online,” says Wiki.

 Now I know.

 In the new age of the Internet of Things and computers in our pockets, it seemed like a good excuse to get customers to order more stuff online and keep the holiday shopping frenzy going.
-With Thanksgiving in the rear view and visions of gift giving all in our heads, people could gather round the internet and get gifts and snacks delivered right to our doorstep.
+With Thanksgiving in the rear view and visions of gift giving all in our heads, people could gather round the internet and get gifts and snacks delivered right to their doorstep.

 One of the cool things about Cyber Monday versus Black Friday is that smaller retail websites can compete with large corporate chains.
 Think about it, you don’t go to the store and choose from the limited selection on hand, you type in what you want and pick the raddest item of them all, amirite?
 Props to ecommerce.

 So, who came up with such a (un)cool name for this shopaholic celebration?
 The moniker was devised by Ellen Davis for the 2005 holiday season.
 However, the Cyber Monday Wikipedia page notes that the general idea for such a “holiday” was launched by Tony Valado at 1800Flowers.com in 2003.
 1-800-Flowers just happens to be one of our vendors, so shout out to the flower people!